belison/havn/README.md

 ## Troubleshooting

-### The cor-main container doesn't launch, throws errors
+### The main container doesn't launch, throws errors

 This issue may be caused by Docker running out of space in its virtual disk, even though Docker may be reporting that it has plenty of space.
 Try the